shoui520/shoui520.github.io/docs/resources.md

 - [NihongoKyoshi JLPT grammar](https://nihongokyoshi-net.com/jlpt-grammars/) - JLPT "grammar" taught in Japanese.
 I recommend most people learn these *after* Cure Dolly/Tae Kim.
 You should learn these because many of the grammar points can be easily overlooked when seen in the wild if you don't already know them.
 - **[※ - NihongoKyoshi Anki Deck](https://cdn.discordapp.com/attachments/778430038159655012/972368473751703572/Nihongo-Kyoshi-complete.apkg)** -  Highly recommended.
 It only has Japanese definitions, an intentional choice in order to avoid false associations of Japanese grammar with English words.

-Sorry to overwhelm you with information, but check out my grammar dictionaries for Yomichan (pop up dictionary browser extension).
+Sorry to overwhelm you with information, but also check out my grammar dictionaries for Yomichan (pop up dictionary browser extension).

 ## Acquiring Japanese